Benign Overfitting in Time Series Linear Models with Over-Parameterization: Setting and assumption

-We consider two different settings for the temporal covariance matrices $\Xi_{i,n} , i=1,...,p$.
-Rigorously, we consider two separate situations in which the temporal covariance $\Xi_{i,n}$ varies or does not vary for each coordinate of the covariate.
-To describe the situations, we define the following processes: \begin{definition}[homo/hetero-correlation] The process $X = [x_{1},\ldots,x_{n}]^{\top}$ is called \begin{enumerate} \item a \textit{homo-correlated process}: there exists a matrix $\Xi_{n}$ such that $\Xi_{n}{=\Xi_{i,n}}$ for all $i=1,...,p$. \item a \textit{hetero-correlated process}: we cannot assume the existence of $\Xi_{n}$ as above. \end{enumerate} \end{definition}

-The difference between these two settings has a significant impact on approaches and results of our analysis, as will be shown later.
-We present auto-regressive moving-average (ARMA) processes as a simple example of homo/hetero-correlated processes.
-Let $\{w_{t}\}_{t \in \N}$ be a sequence of independent $p$-dimensional Gaussian vectors whose mean is zero and covariance matrix is $Q$ which is a trace class and $\mathrm{rank}{(Q)} > n$.
+We present an auto-regressive moving-average (ARMA) process as simple examples of processes with these structures.
+Let $\{w_{t}\}_{t \in \N}$ be a sequence of independent $p$-dimensional Gaussian vectors whose mean is zero and covariance matrix is $Q$ with $\mathrm{rank}{(Q)} > n$.